automerge/automerge-classic/README.md

 ### Manually capturing and applying changes

-There are two APIs to manually obtain list of changes to apply to another doc, `Automerge.getChanges()` and `Automerge.getClock`/`Automerge.getMissingChanges`.
+There are several APIs to obtain a list of changes to apply to another doc:

-The `getChanges()` API works as follows:
+`Automerge.getChanges()`, `Automerge.getAllChanges()`, and `Automerge.getMissingChanges()`.
+You can
+then send the changes to another node, where you use `Automerge.applyChanges()` to update the document, like this:

 ```js
 // On one node